margaretmf/margaretmf.github.io/poetry.md

 is_contact: true
 ---

+**I was grateful in high school for an English teacher in high school who taught creative writing.
+I did not particularly enjoy creative writing, but I love that creative writing supports people who have experienced "moral hangovers" or have been imprisoned.

+## Home ##

 **I am interested in music lyrics that represent Freedom, Women's Independence, The Union, and I am exploring with these words.**

 ## Taking Back the Night ##